Legal Directories in the Age of Google

 Will online self-promotion and marketing make the legal directory obsolete?

-By Heather Suttie, National, February 2012
+By Heather Suttie, CBA National Magazine, February 2012

 Let’s be clear: Directories are profit-making vehicles for their publishers.
 To date, directories have been successful because they appeal to a competitive type of personality who either enjoys measuring themselves against others or who can’t stand not being measured against others.
 Either way, directories tend to appeal to egos and afford an opportunity to see one’s name or firm listed as a person or firm to watch either in print or online.